OBsmith: LLM-Powered JavaScript Obfuscator Testing: OBsmith Approach

 \subsubsection{Sketch filling}

-The sketch solving is a specialized code transformation phase to transform an abstract sketch into multiple, unique, and concrete JavaScript programs.
-It systematically fills the literal and reference placeholders with random value or variables and uses an "expression generator" to fill expression placeholders within a sketch, effectively translating the high-level program template into executable JavaScript code.
-This process is the first and critical step in creating the diverse corpus of programs required for effective differential testing.
+The sketch filling is a specialized code transformation phase to transform an abstract sketch into multiple, unique, and concrete JavaScript programs.
+It systematically fills the literal and reference placeholders with random values or variables and uses an "expression generator" to fill expression placeholders within a sketch, effectively translating the high-level program template into executable JavaScript code.
+This process is the first and critical step in creating the diverse corpus of programs required for effective testing.

 We implement sketch filling algorithm in Babel, which allows parsing with placeholders into an AST.
 For each program to be generated, the sketch is parsed into an AST using a standard Babel JavaScript parser.
 OBsmith traverses and fills placeholders using a visitor pattern.
 At each node, it checks for the presence of OBsmith's specialized placeholders.
 When a match is found, it performs a transformation.
 OBsmith's sketch filling logic is divided based on the type of placeholders encountered during the AST traversal.